2ee4jnufew/Loptomp/articles/Telegram API copy.md

 To use this, you don't need to know anything about how our MTProto encryption protocol works — our intermediary server will handle all encryption and communication with the Telegram API for you.
 You communicate with this server via a simple HTTPS-interface that offers a simplified version of the Telegram API.

-Learn more about the Bot API here »
+Learn more about the Bot API here»

 > Bot developers can also make use of our Payments API to accept payments from Telegram users around the world.

 ___

-TDLib – build your own Telegram
+TDLib - build your own Telegram
 Even if you're looking for maximum customization, you don't have to create your app from scratch.
 Try our Telegram Database Library (or simply TDLib), a tool for third-party developers that makes it easy to build fast, secure and feature-rich Telegram apps.

 >TDLib takes care of all network implementation details, encryption and local data storage, so that you can dedicate more time to design, > responsive interfaces and beautiful animations.